-An interdisciplinary strategic creative at her core, Trina’s career has spanned the television, non-profit, political and mobile industries.
-In television, Trina has worked across the Viacom brands, in particular for MTV Networks bringing in $31 million in new revenue in less than two years with branded entertainment concepts for top consumer brands, such as AT&T, Starburst, Coca-Cola and many others.
-In mobile, Trina ran the GSMA mWomen Program, engineering the movement for life-enhancing, commercially successful mobile products for women in emerging markets.
-In one year, she raised $11 million for the initiative, which was launched by then U.S. Secretary of State Hilary Clinton and included 35+ private sector partners, such as Google, Airtel and Vodafone.
-Trina has also advised the U.S., Australian, British and other governments on the use of technology in emerging markets, created the world's first mobile social network dedicated to HIV prevention & youth empowerment and managed a $3 million media portfolio for one of South Africa's largest non-profits, loveLife, creating content in multiple languages for TV, radio, print and digital.
+An interdisciplinary creative, Trina’s career has spanned the television, non-profit, political, and mobile industries.
+In television, she has worked across the Viacom brands, in particular MTV Networks, bringing in $31 million in new revenue in two years with branded entertainment concepts for top brands, such as Coca-Cola and AT&T. In mobile, Trina ran the global public-private partnership, mWomen, designing a global movement to increase women's access to technology and raising $11 million in one year for the initiative, which was launched by then U.S. Secretary of State Hillary Clinton and 35+ business partners, such as Google, Airtel and Vodafone.
+Trina has also advised the U.S., Australian, British and other governments on the use of technology in emerging markets, created the world's first mobile social network dedicated to HIV prevention and managed a $3 million media portfolio for South Africa's largest non-profit, where she created original content in multiple languages for TV, radio, print and digital.
 Additionally, she is a regular consultant with clients including Sesame Workshop, the Kaiser Family Foundation and the Democratic National Committee, among others.

-Trina is a frequent public speaker, including at events such as the Clinton Global Initiative Annual Meeting, the Paley Center for Media’s “Next Big Thing” series, Advertising Week, the Council for Foreign Relations and the UN Commission on the Status of Women and the XVII International AIDS Conference.
-She is a graduate of the University of Pennsylvania with degrees from the Wharton School of Business and the Annenburg School of Communications, and also sits on the board of the U.S. non-profit Girls Who Code.
+Trina is a frequent public speaker, including at prestigious events such as the Clinton Global Initiative, SXSW, the Paley Center for Media, Advertising Week, the Council for Foreign Relations and the UN Commission on the Status of Women.
+She is a graduate of the University of Pennsylvania with degrees from the Wharton School of Business and the Annenburg School of Communications and also sits on the Board of Directors of Girls Who Code.